 According to PwC, you will also have to go off piste and “redesign traditional ‘one-size-fits-all’ HR programmes and policies to deliver on new learning and development models, career paths, capability models and the redesign of jobs and compensation frameworks.”

-Investigate the issues that stand in the way of your organization’s growth and successview product
+Investigate the issues that stand in the way of your organization’s growth and successview solution

 Where staff already have good digital dexterity—e.g. through training, experience or natural ability—it’s also important to give them plenty of opportunity to showcase their skills.
 They are the ideal people to get innovative projects off the ground and make them a success, and they can also advise on setting up digital upskilling pathways.